mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 Setup
 -----

-This follows my last two posts
+My last two posts
 ([post 1](http://matthewrocklin.com/blog/work/2014/12/27/Towards-OOC/),
 [post 2](http://matthewrocklin.com/blog/work/2014/12/30/Towards-OOC-Frontend/))
-constructing an ND-Array library out of a task scheduler, NumPy, and Blaze.
+construct an ND-Array library out of a task scheduler, NumPy, and Blaze.
-These posts did the following:

-1. Design a minimal task scheduling system
-2. Describe out-of-core nd-array algorithms using that system and run them with a simple scheduler
-3. Provide a NumPy-like user experience on top of this system with Blaze.

 In these posts we used a simple twenty-line scheduler to execute array computations out-of-core.
 This scheduler, while simple, is inefficient for complex computations (it suffers the same drawbacks as the naive recursive solution to Fibonacci).

-In this post we outline a less pretty but more effective scheduler that uses multiple threads and caching to achieve performance on an interesting class of array operations.
+In this post we outline a less elegent but more effective scheduler that uses multiple threads and caching to achieve performance on an interesting class of array operations.